Skip to main content

 If you prefer an option or can't find a local contact, use established online resources:

-Mutual UFO Network (MUFON): Their website (mufon.com) allows anonymous from anywhere in the world.
+Mutual UFO Network (MUFON): Their website (mufon.com) allows anonymous submissions from anywhere in the world.

-National UFO Reporting Center (NUFORC): Based in the US but open to international reports, accessible via nuforc.org.
+National UFO Reporting Centre (NUFORC): Based in the US but open to international reports, accessible via nuforc.org.

 NASA's UAP Reporting: If your sighting might relate to aerospace, check NASA's portal for submitting observations (search for "NASA UAP" on their site).

-Most platforms prioritize your privacy, allowing anonymous reports to protect your identity.
+Most platforms prioritise your privacy, allowing anonymous reports to protect your identity.
 Remember, there's no obligation to share personal details—just focus on the facts.

-If you've had a UFO, no how minor it seems, your story could be a piece of a larger puzzle.
-In South Africa and across the African continent, where cultural storytelling and scientific innovation intersect, reporting helps bridge the gap between the every day and the extraordinary.
+If you've had a UFO, no matter how minor it seems, your story could be a piece of a larger puzzle.
+In South Africa and across the African continent, where cultural storytelling and scientific innovation intersect, reporting helps bridge the gap between the everyday and the extraordinary.

 Comments